-Does not include securities that may be issued under our 2002 Employees Stock Purchase Plan or the Executive Deferred Compensation Plan.
+\ Does not include securities that may be issued under our 2002 Employees Stock Purchase Plan or the Executive Deferred Compensation Plan.
 The Employees Stock Purchase Plan provides employees an opportunity to purchase our common stock through annual offerings.
-Each employee participating in any offering is granted an option to purchase as many full common shares as the participating employee may elect so long as the purchase price for such common stock does not exceed 10% of the compensation received by such employee form us during the annual offering period or 1,000 shares.
+Each employee participating in any offering is granted an option to purchase as many full common shares as the participating employee may elect so long as the purchase price for such common stock does not exceed 10% of the compensation received by such employee from us during the annual offering period or 1,000 shares.
 The purchase price is to be paid through payroll deductions.
-The purchase price for each share is equal to 100% of the fair market value of the common stock becomes exercisable.
+The purchase price for each share is equal to 100% of the fair market value of the common stock on the date of the grant, determined by the average of the high and low market price on such date.
+On the last day of the offering period, the option to purchase common stock becomes exercisable.
 If at the end of the offering, the fair market value of the common stock is less than 100% of the fair market value at the date of grant, then the options lapse and the payroll deductions made with respect to the options will be applied to the next offering unless the employee elects to have the payroll deductions withdrawn from the Plan.
 56,669 shares were issued under the Employee Stock Purchase Plan in 2005.
-The maximum number of shares of common stock available for sale under the 2002 Employees Stock Purchase Plan in 2005.
+The maximum number of shares of common stock available for sale under the 2002 Employees Stock Purchase Plan was 1,880,693.
 At December 31, 2005 accumulated payroll deduction equated to 18,362 shares contingently issuable under the Employees Stock Purchase Plan.